baaivision/EVA/clip/README.md

 </div>

+> The zero-shot retrieval performance of EVA-CLIP is relatively inferior to the Open CLIP-H / -g counterpart.
+We speculate there are two main reasons:
+> - The size / capacity of the language tower in EVA-CLIP is much smaller / weaker than Open CLIP-H and Open CLIP-g, *i.e.*, `124M` *v.s.* `354M`.
+Meanwhile, retrieval tasks depend more on the capacity of the language branch compared with classification tasks.
+> - Retrieval tasks seem benefit more from the training dataset size (LAION-2B used by Open CLIP), while we only leverage LAION-400M for EVA-CLIP training.
+> Nevertheless, it is hard to make a head-to-head comparison between different CLIP models.
+In the future, we will further scale up the language encoder & training data to improve the retrieval performance.

 ## Usage

-The usege of EVA-CLIP is similar to [OpenAI CLIP](https://github.com/openai/CLIP) and [Open CLIP](https://github.com/mlfoundations/open_clip).
+The use of EVA-CLIP is similar to [OpenAI CLIP](https://github.com/openai/CLIP) and [Open CLIP](https://github.com/mlfoundations/open_clip).
-Here we provide a showcase in zero-shot image classification.
+Here we provide a showcase of zero-shot image classification.

 First, [install PyTorch 1.7.1](https://pytorch.org/get-started/locally/) (or later) and torchvision, as well as small additional dependencies, and then install this repo as a Python package.
 On a CUDA GPU machine, the following will do the trick: